-WCPSS Child Nutrition Services school lunches are delivered to both the PHS and Scott Campus.
+WCPSS Child Nutrition Services school lunches are delivered to both the PHS and Scott Northern Campus.
 Each day students have a choice of entrees.
 Students must eat their lunch in the PHS Lounge; they are not to visit other areas on campus during lunch without permission from WECHS administration.
 Food and drink may not be delivered to school by an outside vendor or by a student's parent(s), guardian, relative or friend

-Scott Campus:
+Scott Northern Campus:

-On the Scott campus, to order the WCPSS lunch, students must sign up in the main office no later than 8:30 am daily.
+On the Scott Northern Campus, to order the WCPSS lunch, students must sign up in the main office no later than 8:30am daily.
 Lunch will be distributed to students each day in the main office.
-Students must pay for lunch when they sign up.
-Students may also pay in advance by placing money on their account with WCPSS.
-Students who choose not to sign up for the WCPSS school lunch will still be able to purchase lunch from the various vendors located throughout the Scott campus.
+Students who choose not to sign up for the WCPSS school lunch will still be able to purchase lunch from the various vendors located throughout the Scott Northern Campus or bring lunch from home.
 Only WECHS juniors, seniors, and super seniors may have off-campus lunch with a signed permission form from a parent or guardian.
+Students must eat lunch during one of their open times or between classes.

-Off-Campus Lunch: Scott Campus
+Off-Campus Lunch: Scott Northern Campus